J Allard: Courier

-Allard headed up the team at Microsoft that created the two-screen tablet prototype and business plan called Courier.
+Allard led team at Microsoft that created the two-screen tablet prototype and business plan called Courier.
 The Courier project did not receive funding by Steve Ballmer, who insisted that the product run Windows and Office.
 Shortly after Ballmer's decision to cancel development of the Courier, Allard left Microsoft, though said his decision to leave was unrelated to the Courier cancellation.

 Retirement from Microsoft

 On May 25, 2010, Allard left Microsoft.
 Upon announcing his retirement, Allard wrote an internal email named "Decide.
 Change.
 Reinvent." to Microsoft employees discussing his career history at Microsoft and attempting to instill inspiration to a group of employees at Microsoft he refers to as "The Tribe".
 According to Allard, "The Tribe" is "a group of people diverse in perspective, similar in skills and completely, totally galvanized around one central purpose.
 Change."

 Before leaving Microsoft, Allard became a director of The Clymb, a Flash sale site featuring outdoor products.
 In June 2011, The Clymb raised $2 million from a handful of angel investors, including Allard, and was sold to LeftLane Sports in 2016.

 Allard joined Intellivision Entertainment on May 14, 2020, as the global managing director to help oversee the release of the Intellivision Amico.
-As of January, 2021, all references to Intellivision Entertainment and J. Allard's time there have been removed from his LinkedIn page with no announcement or further information.
+As of January 2021, all references to Intellivision Entertainment and J. Allard's time there have been removed from his LinkedIn page with no announcement or further information.
 As of March 2021, all references related to Allard's involvement with Intellivision have now been removed from Intellivision's website and related Intellivision Amico webpages.
 In an interview posted on GeekWire, Allard says that he left the company last summer, shortly after joining, stating that there was "No drama, just not a good fit".
 This statement from Allard seems to directly contradict Intellivision Entertainment chief executive officer Tommy Tallarico, who said as recently as March 2021 that J. Allard is still an advisor.

 GoFundMe

-In July 2022, it was announced that Allard would be joining GoFundMe as Chief Product and Technology Officer to lead the organisation in technology infrastructure, product oversight, design and overseeing engineering teams.
+In July 2022, it was announced that Allard would be joining GoFundMe as chief product and technology officer to lead the organization in technology infrastructure, product oversight, design and overseeing engineering teams.